 Adding a custom query to the Posts widget

-Step 2 – On the left, we see the panel with various settings for the widget.
-In the Content tab, we find the Custom Query subsection and enable Use Custom Query option moving the toggle.
+On the left, there is a panel with various settings for the widget.
+In the Content tab, find the Custom Query subsection and enable Use Custom Query toggle.

-Step 3 – After that, we input the generated query in the field below.
+After that, input the generated query in the field below.

 Try to use a custom query in the JetElements Posts widget and you will be impressed by how useful and easy it is.